The Center for Environmental Research and Education

 The Master of Science in Environmental Science and Management (ESM) features a core of classes in science, policy, and management that creates a strong foundation on which to build a customized degree program.
 Students then choose a concentration and a variety of electives that will help them attain their goals.

 In addition to coursework, students must also complete non-credit requirements.
 These non-credit requirements include: a graduate-level thesis OR two relevant internships with environmental agencies, companies, or organizations.
-Recent thesis topics include:
+Recent thesis publications include:

 - Water Quality Assessments Before, During, and After Unconvential Gas Extraction